 Fantasy-Writers

-The website fantasy-writers.org provides a welcoming and supportive forum for troubled and enthused fabulists alike, so check it out too.
+Fantasy-writers.org provides a welcoming and supportive forum for troubled and enthused fabulists alike, so check it out.

-2. Study Others Before Beginning your Fantasy Novel
+2. Study Others Before Beginning a Fantasy Novel

 If you want to know everything about how to write a fantasy novel, stick with one simple rule: Read and study others as much as you can.
-Reading is a significant aspect to consider if you want to become a good writer.
+Reading is a significant aspect to consider to become a good writer.

 Before you start writing your fantasy novel, there should be an understanding of the elements particular to literature in the fantasy genre.
 The best way to learn the ins and outs of these primary elements is to see them in action.